MindfulLearner/svgestor/README.md

 export default ItemGmailSvg;
 ```

+**Take note that the user is not goint to touch the component, the user will only define the interface and the properties of the interface.**

-# DESIGN PATTERN TO USE
+# DESIGN PATTERN TO USE?
 - factory pattern
 - Decorator pattern
 ---